t-gottschalk/Mongo-Scraper/README.md

 # Mongo-Scraper
 UNC Bootcamp Homework

 Created during UNC Coding Bootcamp.
-This assignment was to create an online restaurant app using Node, Express, Handlebars, MySQL, a self-made ORM, adhere to MVC, and deploy on Heroku.
+This assignment was to create an online web scraper app using Node, Express, Handlebars, Mongoose, Cheerio and to deploy on Heroku usig mLab.

 Technology used: